minio/docs/source/administration/minio-console.rst

         You can view and modify the user's assigned :ref:`groups <minio-groups>` and :ref:`policies <minio-policy>`.

-        You can also view and manage any :ref:`Service Accounts <minio-idp-service-account>` associated to the user.
+        You can also view and manage any :ref:`Access Keys <minio-idp-service-account>` associated to the user.

    .. tab-item:: Groups